-Each Municipality is authorized to set the IMU bracket within a range from 0.46% to 1.06%.
+Each municipality is authorised to set the IMU bracket within a range from 0.46% to 1.06%.
 The IMU due annually is the result of applying the relevant rate within that range to the cadastral value of the property.